 Payments can be made via cash, cheque, BPAY, money order, credit card (over the phone), and eftpos.
 Direct debit from your bank, credit union or building society account is also available.
 Please contact Sally Gilbey our Senior School Support Officer for this method of payment.

 A range of alternative payment plans is available.
 These include dividing the fees over 10 equal payments from February to November.
-Please contact our Senior School Support Officer for further details.
+Please contact our School Support Officer for further details.

 Please be aware that if your direct debit is dishonoured more than three times the school will cancel the deduction.
 For any dishonoured direct debit, the school is charged a fee of $2.50 by your financial institution.
 This fee will be passed on to the fee payer and will appear on the next statement.
 No receipts are issued – please check bank account for proof of payment.